javajosh/simpatico/websocket.md

 Start with a thin wrapper around websocket.
 Call active methods (`connect`, `close`, and `send`) with objects.
 Record passive callbacks (`onopen`, `onclose`, `onmessage` and `onerror`) with objects.
-Connection triggers a 4-way registration handshake that ends in a `VERIFIED` state.
+Server connection triggers a 4-way registration handshake that ends in a `VERIFIED` state at both ends.
-In test, verification triggers a `sendEvelop` to a random peer.
+In test, client `VERIFIED` state triggers a `sendEvelop` to a random peer.

 ```html
 <div id="server-tree-render"></div>